jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -e 38400 /dev/serial/by-id/usb-u-blox_AG_-_www.u-blox.com_u-blox
 ````
-The web client has the options `-N use_gps on/off` and `-N own_mmsi xxxxx`.
+The web viewer has the options `-N use_gps on/off` and `-N own_mmsi xxxxx`.
 The first enables/disables the use of GPS NMEA input as the location for the receiver station (default is on).
 The latter sets the station's location as the location of the vessel with the specified MMSI.
-The own MMSI will be highlighted on the web client map.
+The own MMSI will be highlighted on the web viewer map.

 ### Multiple device input